vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/09/097/31_pra_te.md

 The published translation renders pávase as if it were an imperative; correct to “you purify yourself.”
 I take “domain of cows” (dhā́ma gónām) in c to indicate that Soma is the substance into which the milk is mixed.
 Since the milk is sometimes identified as the sun, his swelling of the sun in d may refer to Soma’s providing more body and amplitude to the milk.

 As often, arká- can be read as a pun.

+**31ff**
+As noted in the published introduction, the tṛca divisions seem to continue in this 2nd half of the composite hymn, although the Anukr. attributes the remaining vss. to just two poets, Parāśara Śāktya (31-44) and Kutsa Āṅgirasa (45-58), an apporioning that does not conform to the presumed tṛca division (splitting the tṛca 43-45 between the two).
+Both poets are known from elsewhere: Parāśara Śāktya is the poet of I.65- 73 and Kutsa Āṅgirasa of I.94-98 and I.101-15.

 </details>

 <details><summary>Griffith</summary>